DMP Mortgage topics covered.

 Will a completed debt management plan affect me getting a mortgage?

-A settled DMP is less likely to affect your chances of getting a mortgage since lenders will be more willing to consider your application in light of your enhanced affordability and (possible) improvement in credit score.
+A settled DMP is less likely to affect your chances of getting a mortgage since lenders will be more willing to consider your application in considering your enhanced affordability and (possible) improvement in credit score.
 If you settled your DMP over 12 months ago and have no further credit issues, your chances of obtaining a DMP mortgage with a lower deposit will massively increase.
 Every high street lender has different criteria around the length of time after a debt management plan has been satisfied.

 The lenders will still want to check that the DMP was satisfied with conduct.
 They may ask for proof the last 12 payments were made on time.

 Being self-employed won’t stop you getting a DMP mortgage.
 The normal factors will need to be considered, such as how long you’ve trading, and income earnt.
 Most specialist lenders that arrange DMP mortgages will look at using the self-employed income from your latest years trading, this can actually increase your borrowing potential.

 What happens if you already own a home?